Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Graph Learning Based Combinatorial Optimization Methods

 CPNGNN is designed based on graph port numbering.
 Given a graph $G$, the ports of a node $u$ are pairs $(u, i)$, $1\leq i\leq |N_u|$, where $i$ is the port number.
 A port numbering is a function $p$ such that for any edge $(u_1,u_2)\in G$, there exists a port $(u_1, i)$ of $u_1$ and a port $(u_2, j)$ of $u_2$ satisfying $p(u_1,i)=(u_2,j)$.
 Intuitively, $u_1$ can send messages from the $i$th port of $u_1$ to the $j$th port of $u_2$.
 If $p(u_1,i)=(u_2,j)$, $u_1$ is denoted by $p_{tail}(u_2,j)$ and $i$ is denoted by $p_n(u_2,j)$.
 An example of port numbering is shown in Fig.~\ref{fig:portnumb}.

 CPNGNN stacks $L$ convolution layers, and the $l$-th layer is defined as follows.

 where ${\bf W}^l$ is the trainable parameter matrix and $||$ is concatenation.

-Let $\vec{h}^{L}_u$ denote the embedding of $u$ outputed by the last layer of CPNGNN.
-An MLP takes $\vec{h}^{L}_u$ as input and outputs the prediction $\vec{y}_u$ for $u$, where $\vec{y}_u[1]$ and $\vec{y}_u[0]$ are the probabilities that $u$ is in an MVC or not, respectively.
-Then, the nodes $\{u|\vec{y}_u[1] > \vec{y}_u[0]\}$ are output as an MVC of $G$.
+Let ${\bf h}^{L}_u$ denote the embedding of $u$ outputted by the last layer of CPNGNN.
+An MLP takes ${\bf h}^{L}_u$ as input and outputs the prediction ${\bf y}_u$ for $u$, where ${\bf y}_u[1]$ and ${\bf y}_u[0]$ are the probabilities that $u$ is in an MVC or not, respectively.
+Then, the nodes $\{u|{\bf y}_u[1] > {\bf y}_u[0]\}$ are outputted as an MVC of $G$.
 The approximation ratio of CPNGNN is 2 for MVC.
-CPNGNN can also solve the minimum dominating set (MDS) problem and the maximum matching (MM) problem with approximation ratio $\frac{\Delta+1}{2}$.
+CPNGNN can also solve the minimum dominating set (MDS) problem and the maximum matching (MM) problem with the approximation ratio $\frac{\Delta+1}{2}$.